Gas System Dimensions and Tolerance

 No gas system is 100% efficient.
 A “perfect” system is estimated to have an efficiency of about 40% (i.e. for every 10,000 psi at the gas port, it will deliver 4,000 psi to the end of the line), and very few systems are that efficient.
 The amount of loss in the system is proportional to the tightness of the junctions along the fluid path.

-System pressures are highest at the gas port and decline due to loss at each junction as the gas works its way rearward.
-So, a loose junction between the barrel and gas block will generally result in a greater loss of pressure than a loose junction within the BCG.
+System pressures are highest at the gas port and decline due to loss and restriction at each junction as the gas works its way rearward.
+So, a loose junction between the barrel and gas block will generally result in a greater loss of pressure than an equally loose junction within the BCG.

 With these principles in mind, the following describes the dimensions and junctions that affect the efficiency of the gas system.